Logo

 In conclusion

 It is possible for diazepam to help temporarily ease the signs of nervousness.
-It may also have risks and side effects, so make sure you follow your doctor’s advice about the right way to use it and how much to take.
+It may have risks and side effects, so follow your doctor’s advice on how to use it and how much to take.

 FAQ